pammacdotnet/IJIMAI/ijimai.typ

 /// Intended to be used only for equations that are referenced immediately at
 /// the start of a sentence, as per IJIMAI requirements.
 In any other
 /// situations, reference equations as usual (directly).
 ///
+/// Named with a capital letter to avoid shadowing `math.eq` that is directly
+/// accessible in the math mode.
+As a consequence, it also reminds that it must
+/// be used at the start of a sentence.
+///
 /// ```typ
 /// Usage: #Eq[@pythagorean], #Eq(<pythagorean>), #Eq(ref(<pythagorean>))